 “Genome technology has advanced to the point where it is now possible to find genes underlying most disorders, and to use this knowledge to improve understanding of the condition, and ultimately, to better manage and treat it,” said Prof Kennedy.

-Dr Jennifer Jordan is a Senior Research Fellow at the University of Otago, Christchurch and Co-lead Investigator of the New Zealand arm of the Eating Disorders Genetics Initiative (EDGI).
+Dr Jennifer Jordan is an Associate Professor at the University of Otago, Christchurch and Co-lead Investigator of the New Zealand arm of the Eating Disorders Genetics Initiative (EDGI).

 Dr Jordan completed her Bachelor’s and Master’s degrees and Diploma in Clinical Psychology at the University of Canterbury.
 In 2004, she also completed her PhD on psychiatric comorbidity and subtyping in anorexia nervosa at the University of Otago.